 The Walther PPQ isn’t a small gun, but I wouldn’t classify it as a full-sized gun either.
 It’s somewhere in between.
 My take is that it is primarily an open carry gun as its Police Pistol name suggests, and not a concealed carry gun.
 The 15 round flush fitting magazines (17 round mags supposedly are available, though at the time of writing I have yet to find them) means that it stacks up against the also excellent Glock 19, and is roughly the same size.

-Since it’s relatively new at this point, there aren’t a ton of holsters available.
+Since it’s relatively new at the time of writing, there aren’t a ton of holsters available.
 There is an excellent holster that I can recommend though, and that’s a custom IWB holster from Theis Holsters (see my Theis Holster review).

 It’s not the smallest concealed carry gun in the world for sure, but I really don’t have any trouble carrying my Walther PPQ in my Theis Holster.
 The holster fit is great, and at the 4-5 o’clock position, the PPQ really hugs the curvature of your back, meaning it conceals nicely with a simple over garment.